oroinc/documentation/backend/api/how-to.rst

 If you want to change permission or disable access checks for some action, you can use the ``acl_resource`` option of the ``actions`` configuration section.

-For example, to change permissions for the ``delete`` action, add the following lines to the ``Resources/config/oro/api.yml`` of your bundle:
+For example, to change permissions for the ``delete`` action, add the following lines to the `Resources/config/oro/api.yml` in your bundle:

 .. code-block:: yaml